-Airlines with in-flight Wi-Fi: Your guide to staying connected at 35,000 feet
+Airlines with in-flight Wi-Fi: How to stay connected in the air

 Can you expect to stay connected after departure?
 Will it cost you?
 Here's what you need to know.